MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### What happens if a user turns on/off AI Builder per user capacity add-on license?

-The Power Apps per user license includes 500 seeded AI Builder credits.
-If **AI Builder capacity Per User add-on** isn't selected, the 500 AI Builder credits won't be added to the total number of AI Builder credits owned at your tenant level and will be lost.
+Some user licenses include seeded AI Builder credits. (eg: the Power Apps per user license includes 500 seeded AI Builder credits.)
+If **AI Builder capacity Per User add-on** isn't selected, the 500 AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.

+#### What happens to my data and models when my AI Builder trial expires?

+Data and models are kept within your environment and are not deleted.
+Data and models are deleted when the environment is deleted.

 ### See also